 The Georgia Conservancy's Sustainable Growth program works to foster smart, sustainable development across the state through the following initiatives:

 - Blueprints for Successful Communities, our community planning program, helps neighborhoods and local governments plan for future growth.
+Blueprints is currently working on a multi-year study of Sea Level Rise on Georgia's Coast.

 - Our Good Urbanism seminars teach planning professionals, government officials and neighborhood residents about the importance of sustainable growth.